thought7878/andi-ui/README.md

 ### Position

-`btnPosition` has two values, one is `inside`, which is the default value, and the other is `outside`
+`btnPosition` has two values, one is `inside`, which is the default value, and the other is `outside`.
+You can also customize it as needed

 ```tsx
 <NumberField btnPosition='outside'>